There’s just no way around it: Pet care is expensive.

 Pets cost money, and some people simply cannot afford to support another mouth at the dinner table.

-One only needs to read some of the heart-breaking stories in the comment section of our article about dog food for low-income owners to understand how tragic it can be when an owner is unable to support his or her pooch.
+One only needs to read some of the heart-breaking stories in the comment section of our article about free dog food for low-income owners to understand how tragic it can be when an owner is unable to support his or her pooch.

 So, while most people reading this probably already have a pet, we’d like to encourage prospective owners to be sure they have the resources to give a new pup the life he deserves.